-In addition to the quality treatment provided by the bioretention facilities themselves, the site's stormwater runoff will also experience quality cleansing via pre-treatment methods.
-Along the outer perimeter of the concrete mixing plant portion of the site, a 3.0 metre wide pre-treatment strip has been provided.
-A 2.0 metre wide rip-rap strip along the interface with the gravel surface will aid in reducing flow velocities.
+In addition to the quality treatment provided by the bioretention facilities themselves, the site's stormwater runoff will also experience a measure of quality cleansing via pre-treatment methods.
+Along the outer perimeter of the concrete batching plant developed portion of the site, a 3.0 metre wide pre-treatment strip has been provided.
+The pre-treatment strip will be comprised of a 2.0 metre wide rip-rap strip along the interface with the gravel surface which will aid in reducing flow velocities.
 The rip-rap strip will also function as a "settling basin" for larger sediments.
-Stormwater runoff will then be conveyed from the 2.0 metre rip-rap strap to a 1.0 metre vegetation strip.
-The vegetation strip will be graded with a minor depression to further capture sediments contained within the runoff.
+Stormwater runoff will then be conveyed from the 2.0 metre rip-rap strip to a 1.0 metre vegetated strip.
+The vegetated strip will be graded with a minor depression to further capture sediments contained within the runoff.
 The vegetation type will be specified by the Landscape Architect to achieve the desired function.
-The site's runoff will be pre-treated by the rip-rap strip and vegetation strip prior to entering the bioretention facilities.
+The site's runoff will be pretreated by the rip-rap strip and vegetation strip prior to entering the bioretention facilities.

-Rip-rap "check dams" have been placed at intervals along the 3.0 metre pre-treatment strip to encourage flows toward the bioretention facilities and to ensure that there is no circumventing of the treatment system.
+Rip-rap "check dams" have been placed at intervals along the 3.0 metre pre-treatment strip to direct flows toward the bioretention facilities and to ensure that there is no circumventing of the treatment system.
 Rip-rap check dams have also been placed inline with the vegetated swale/bioretention facilities to lower flow velocities and further encourage infiltration of stormwater.

 For portions of the catchment area SWM1, the runoff will receive additional pre-treatment from a vegetated swale.
 The vegetated swale, which will covey runoff to the SWM1 facility, will provide additional pre-treatment of the stormwater by: